munificent/craftinginterpreters/book/parsing-expressions.md

 reports an error, `hadError` gets set, and subsequent phases are skipped.

 Finally, we can hook up our brand new parser to the main Lox class and try it out.
-We still don't have an interpreter so, for now, we'll parse to a syntax tree and then use the AstPrinter class from the [last chapter][ast-printer] to display it.
+We still don't have an interpreter, so for now, we'll parse to a syntax tree and then use the AstPrinter class from the [last chapter][ast-printer] to display it.